microsoft/z3guide/website/docs-programming/02 - Z3 Python - Readonly/01 - Introduction.md

 (it adds two numbers).
 Uninterpreted functions and constants are maximally flexible;
 they allow any interpretation that is consistent with the constraints over the function or constant.

-To illustrate uninterpreted functions and constants let us the uninterpreted integer constants (aka variables) `x`, `y`.
-Finally let `f` be an uninterpreted function that takes one argument of type (aka sort) integer and results in an integer value.
+To illustrate uninterpreted functions and constants let us define the uninterpreted integer constants (aka variables) `x`, `y`.
+Finally, let `f` be an uninterpreted function that takes one argument of type (aka sort) integer and results in an integer value.
 The example illustrates how one can force an interpretation where `f` applied twice to `x` results in `x` again, but `f` applied once to `x` is different from `x`.